-Thanks to Lake Mulwala via the Murray River, and downstream from Lake Hume, Yarrawonga has a decent water supply.
+Thanks to Lake Mulwala via the Murray River, and downstream from Lake Hume, Yarrawonga has a exceptional water supply.
 So much so, that when North East Water inherited the system from the Yarrawonga Waterworks District, we began plans to help secure the water future of its neighbours in Tungamah, St James and Devenish.
-Work began on a 28km pipeline from Yarrawonga to Devenish in 2007 and were completed a mere 12 months later.
+Work began on a 28km pipeline from Yarrawonga to Devenish in 2007 and was completed a mere 12 months later.
 To limit the impact on Yarrawonga we also built a $1.5 million 5 megalitre clearwater storage.

 Handling wastewater was a little trickier.
 Initially, a 430 megalitre treated wastewater storage and transfer system was constructed as the cornerstone of a fully integrated reuse scheme and was managed by a neighbouring farmer.